akofman/cordova-plugin-permissionScope/README.md

 ----- | -------
-headerLabel | Header UILabel with the message "Hey, listen!" by default. bodyLabel | Header UILabel with the message "We need a couple things\r\nbefore you get started." by default. closeButtonTitle | Title for the close button. closeButtonTextColor | Hex Color for the close button's text color (ie: #cccccc). closeOffset | Offset used to position the Close button (ie: {-200,0}). permissionButtonTextColor | Hex color for the permission buttons' text color (ie: #cccccc). permissionButtonBorderColor | Hex Color for the permission buttons' border color (ie: #cccccc). permissionButtonΒorderWidth | Border width for the permission buttons. permissionButtonCornerRadius | Corner radius for the permission buttons. permissionLabelColor | Hex Color for the permission labels' text color (ie: #cccccc). authorizedButtonColor | Hex Color used for permission buttons with authorized status (ie: #cccccc). unauthorizedButtonColor | Hex Color used for permission buttons with unauthorized status.
-By default, inverse of `authorizedButtonColor` (ie: #cccccc). deniedAlertTitle | Title for the denied alert. deniedAlertMessage | Message for the denied alert. deniedCancelActionTitle | Title for the denied alert's cancel button. deniedDefaultActionTitle | Title for the denied alert's default button. disabledAlertTitle | Title for the disabled alert. disabledAlertMessage | Message for the disabled alert. disabledCancelActionTitle | Title for the disabled alert's cancel button. disabledDefaultActionTitle | Title for the disabled alert's default button.
+headerLabel | Header UILabel with the message "Hey, listen!" by default. bodyLabel | Header UILabel with the message "We need a couple things\r\nbefore you get started." by default. closeButtonTitle | Title for the close button.
+"Close" by default. closeButtonTextColor | Hex color code for the close button's text color (ie: #cccccc). closeOffset | Offset used to position the Close button (ie: {-200,0}). permissionButtonTextColor | Hex color code for the permission buttons' text color (ie: #cccccc). permissionButtonBorderColor | Hex color code for the permission buttons' border color (ie: #cccccc). permissionButtonΒorderWidth | Border width for the permission buttons. permissionButtonCornerRadius | Corner radius for the permission buttons. permissionLabelColor | Hex color code for the permission labels' text color (ie: #cccccc). authorizedButtonColor | Hex color code used for permission buttons with authorized status (ie: #cccccc). unauthorizedButtonColor | Hex color code used for permission buttons with unauthorized status.
+By default, inverse of `authorizedButtonColor` (ie: #cccccc). deniedAlertTitle | Title for the denied alert. deniedAlertMessage | Message for the denied alert. deniedCancelActionTitle | Title for the denied alert's cancel button.
+"OK" by default. deniedDefaultActionTitle | Title for the denied alert's default button.
+"Show me" by default. disabledAlertTitle | Title for the disabled alert. disabledAlertMessage | Message for the disabled alert. disabledCancelActionTitle | Title for the disabled alert's cancel button.
+"OK" by default. disabledDefaultActionTitle | Title for the disabled alert's default button.
+"Show me" by default.

 ## `PermissionScope.checkPermissions(success, error)`
-Displays a dialog if permissions have to be approved else does nothing.
+Displays the dialog if permissions have to be approved else does nothing.

 ## `PermissionScope.add<TYPE>Permission(message, success, error)`
 The following methods permit to set up permissions asked from the dialog :